Courses Fall 2017

-This introductory course focuses on the cultural syncretism and the global diversity of Jewish experience.
-It provides a comparative understanding of Jewish culture from antiquity to the present, examining how Jewish culture has emerged through the interaction of Jews and non-Jews, engaging a wide spectrum of cultures throughout the Jewish world, and following representations of key issues such as sexuality or the existence of God in different eras.
-The course's interdisciplinary approach covers Bible and Talmud, Jewish mysticism, Zionism, Jewish cinema, music, food, modern literature, and graphic arts.
+This introductory course focuses on the global diversity and the cultural syncretism of Jewish experience from the Bible to the present.
+It examines how Jewish culture has emerged through the interaction of Jews and non-Jews, engaging a wide spectrum of cultures throughout the Jewish world, and following representations of key issues such as sexuality, suffering, or mystical experience in different contexts and eras.
+Topics include Bible and Talmud, kabbalah, Zionism, Jewish cinema, music, food, modern literature, and comics.
 All readings and films are in English.

 This course surveys the breadth of Jewish experience from the era of the Enlightenment to the contemporary period.
 Tracing the development of Jewish cultures and communities in Europe, the Middle East, and the United States against the background of general history, the lectures focus on themes such as the transformation of Jewish identity, the creation of modern Jewish politics, the impact of anti-semitism, and the founding of the State of Israel.